gfe--gluten free easily

 Notes

-I cooked all the veggies beforehand to ensure that I wouldn’t have too much liquid in the recipe.
+Because these particular veggies produce a lot of liquid when cooked, I decided to cook them beforehand to ensure that I wouldn’t have too much liquid in the recipe.
 I added the leftover liquid from my skillet to my freezer container for future use in Everything Soup.
 I had a little too much liquid initially as you can see from the next to the last photo, but once the pizza cooled, the little bit of extra liquid was absorbed and it was not a big deal.
 However, I had cooked the peppers with the sauce, and I think they provided the liquid, so I modified the instructions to show sauteeing the peppers separately to prevent any extra liquid.

 So I’m going to have to agree with Mr GFE but since I don’t know what to call it I guess popover pizza works.
 You come up with meals I would never think of.
 Must be that camper girl in you.
 I like that his dish has no meat in it.
 I’m cutting way back so I’m looking for more options.
 If I ever get going on that flour mixture.
 Looking forward to the pizza with no flour.
 Thanks for sharing this on Friday Foodie Fix.
 Your link doesn’t work but I think I can fix it.